-SolarCapture Pro running on the SFN7000/SFN8000 series adapters or an AOE adapter will generate a hardware timestamp for each captured packet as it is received by the adapter.
-These hardware timestamps are not subject to jitter.
+Solarflare adapters will generate a hardware timestamp for each captured packet as it is received by the adapter.
+Timestamp resolution on the adapter is <8 nanoseconds and hardware timestamps are not subject to jitter.

-18.3 Capture performance
+17.3 Capture performance

 The capture performance depends on many factors.
 In most deployments the sustained capture rate is limited by storage performance: